actuallyalison/SimpleWebTemplate/README.txt

 install pyyaml and markdown
-run main.py and pass it the local name of a subfolder subfolder is expected to contain folders named "source" and "dictionary",
+run main.py and pass it the local name of a subfolder
-    which contain html/markdown/templating and yaml files respectively. outputs to build folder (creates if necessary)
+    on Windows you can try dragging the subfolder onto build_windows.bat subfolder is expected to contain folders named "source" and "dictionary", which contain html/markdown/templating and yaml files respectively. outputs to build folder (creates if necessary)